-A study of the theory and practice of teaching reading/ literacy in the elementary intermediate grades.
-The course will consist of continued literacy growth in grades three through six.
-The course will give practice in the selection and use of methods and materials related to the teaching of reading, expanding student's knowledge and skills in the area of higher order thinking skills, and reading in all content areas.
+A study of the theory and practice of teaching reading/literacy in the intermediate grades through twelfth grade.
+The course will detail methods and materials related to learning from reading, expanding student's knowledge and skills in the area of higher order thinking skills, and reading in all content areas.
 Fifteen hours of field experience is required within the course.
 A ten dollar fee will be assessed to each field experience course.
 Prerequisites: Admission to the Teacher Education Program, RED 3005F.
 Three semester hours credit.

 RED 4001F.
-DIAGNOSIS AND REMEDIATION IN ELEMENTARY READING.
+DIAGNOSIS AND REMEDIATION IN ELEMENTARY READ-